IgorIsailovic/team-management-frontend/README.md

   ![task-details]
   </br>
   </br>
-- Users with the 'Team Leader' role can create new tasks and assignem to other users.
+- Users with the 'Team Leader' role can create new tasks and assign themem to other users.
   </br>
   </br>
   ![new-task]